0xjgv/0xjgv/README.md

 # Juan - software engineer

 ## about me
 Hey, I'm Juan, a software engineer passionate about product development.
-My journey spans web development, data engineering, cybersecurity, and reverse engineering.
+My journey spans web development, data engineering, and cybersecurity.
 Working as:

 - **technical solutions engineer at Corgea** – developing and supporting technical solutions tailored to client needs, bridging product capabilities with customer requirements
 - **AI automations engineer at Veridian** – building AI-driven automation solutions that streamline business processes and enhance operational efficiency
-- **trying to figure out what I like to call "neo-engineering"** – exploring how to harness LLMs to enhance coding
+- **trying to figure out what I like to call "neo-engineering"** – exploring how to harness LLMs to enhance coding through agents

 ## 🚂 toys